kjcodeacct/bitwarden-sync/README.md

-# bitwarden-backup-tool
+# bitwarden-keepass-sync
-This cli tool backs up a bitwarden database and converts it into a keepass database for backups.
+This cli tool downloads and stores a bitwarden DB and puts it into a keepass DB.
+It also allows to upload a keepass DB into bitwarden.